 Don’t Make This Bank Marketing Mistake (It’s Common)

-Since you probably spent time today discussing the Super Bowl ads (Smaht Pahk, Google, and Snickers were our favorites), we wanted to highlight an all-too-common mistake that many banks make.
+Since you probably spent time today discussing the Super Bowl ads (Smaht Pahk, Google, and Snickers were our favorites), we wanted to highlight an all-too-common bank marketing mistake that many make.
 It can be argued that despite its high price, Super Bowl advertising is one of the best deals in marketing as you are assured a certain level of attention.
 Unfortunately, some brands waste it.
 Tim Pannell, the CEO of Financial Marketing Services, asked us last week what we thought of the picture below as it highlights the concept of waste in marketing.
 In one picture, he captured the essence of what is wrong with marketing, which is the same trap that many banks fall into.
 In this article, we do a quick recap of everything that is wrong with this approach and how banks can avoid it.

 The 25th Anniversary of Techron

 At first pass, the below advertising is seemingly benign.
 25 years ago, in an attempt to distinguish themselves against a crowded field of other commodity providers, Chevron brilliantly introduced Techron, a gasoline additive.
 Similar to “Intel Inside” and other campaigns, a company plays up some small aspect of their brand proposition by branding a subcomponent of a larger system and, in so doing so, moves the brand to more of a premium position.

 In 2019, when the 25th anniversary rolled around, Chevron decided to play up the anniversary, and so they created collateral similar to what you see below.
 Again, this seems fine on the surface, but it captures everything that marketing should not be.

 4 Lessons From Chevron- Bank Marketing Mistakes To Avoid

 Here are the four lessons from this tactic that should be in every bank marketer’s mind every day: